 We understand that facing these types of losses and interrupted dreams carries a heavy weight and burden of anxiety.
-This initial time can be pivotal for the landowner, and statements or other information given to the Condemnor’s representatives, decisions made, and actions taken can make or break how successful the landowner will be at obtaining the just and adequate compensation the Constitution guarantees.
+This initial time can be pivotal for the landowner.
+Statements or other information given to the Condemnor’s representatives, decisions made, and actions taken can make or break how successful the landowner will be at obtaining the just and adequate compensation the Constitution guarantees.

 Before you take any action, consider a few points during this critical time to gain a better perspective and better understand your situation:

-- The government is experienced at taking property from private citizens and businesses in Texas.
+The government is experienced at taking property from private citizens and businesses in Texas.
 Most condemning authorities have vast resources at their disposal to organize the acquisition of numerous properties from private landowners.
 While governmental entities have vast experience in condemnation and talking landowners into low-ball offers, most landowners are experiencing the condemnation process for the first time.

-- The government has very likely spent years planning its project — and factoring in your land as part of its plan.
+The government has very likely spent years planning its project — and factoring in your land as part of its plan.
 Experienced appraisers, engineers, and attorneys may have all been involved as the government planned the condemnation of your property for years.
 They have one goal in mind: to put the government in the best position to acquire your property at the lowest price possible.

 Additionally, appraisers love working for condemning authorities due to the high volume of work and being paid extra for testimony at commissioners’ hearings, at other hearings, or at trial.
 Knowing their condemnor client likes low values, in some instances it seems as though low-ball offers are encouraged by the appraiser’s desire to keep a lucrative client.

-- Consider the impacts the project will have on you and your property.
+Consider the impacts the project will have on you and your property.
 Changes in access, denials of access at certain locations, inability to use easement areas for certain activities, and losses of highest and best uses for the future are all things to be considered.

-- You have rights.
+Landowners have rights.
 You do not have to talk to your adversary, enter any agreements or make any commitments before checking with an experienced eminent domain attorney.
-You also have the right to receive just and adequate compensation, and can refuse to take the government’s offer if you do not think it is fair.
+You also have the right to receive just compensation.
+If you feel the government’s first offer is not fair, you can refuse it.
 Again, you are under no obligation to talk to the condemning authority or its appraisers about your property.

-- You can call a time-out whenever you want.
+You can call a time-out whenever you want.
 Don’t let the condemning agency dictate the timetable or force you into a hurried agreement.
 You should take whatever time you need to ensure you are getting a fair deal.

-- Attempting to convince the condemning authority it should pay you more money is often not as effective as hiring experienced condemnation counsel.
+Attempting to convince the condemning authority it should pay you more money is often not as effective as hiring experienced condemnation counsel.
 Many times, your best attempts to help can end up hurting in the end.

 Don’t let the government steamroll you.
 Talking to an experienced condemnation attorney can be invaluable in protecting your interests.
 With an experienced eminent domain attorney at your side, you can confidently take on the difficult process ahead.